Many people not only pray for Torch but also like to support the work financially. Here are the ways that you can give:

-You can also make a donation with CAF Donate (Charities Aid Foundation). by clicking on this link and then following the on-screen instructions.
+You can also make a donation direct through CAF Donate (Charities Aid Foundation) by clicking on this link and then following the on-screen instructions.

-Please note that both Charity Choice and CAF charge small administration fees on all debit and credit card transactions.
+Please note that giving via these routes incur small administration fees on all debit and credit card transactions.

 Send your cheque made out to 'The Torch Trust for the Blind' to Torch House, Torch Way, Market Harborough, LE16 9HL, UK.